Localized calculus for the Hecke category: Checking the relations

 The proof is relatively straightforward using Example \ref{ex:m2} and the fact that $u$ fixes $\pi_{s,t}$ and $\zeta(\un{f}')$ for any $\un{f}'$.

 The relations of type $A_3$ and $B_3$ are complicated, but (unlike the two-color relations) they do not come in families, so one need not provide a general argument.
 Both relations have been checked by computer.
 For example, the $B_3$ relation says that two diagrams are equal; both diagrams have 9 strands on bottom and top, and consist of thirteen $2m$-valent vertices.
 Checking that this relation is preserved by $\Lambda$ amounts to checking that two different thirteen-fold products of sparse $2^9 \times 2^9$ matrices are equal.
-We have chosen not to record the details here.

-The relation of type $H_3$ is not known explicitly.
-When it is discovered, then it too may be checked by computer.
-More likely, the relation will be found by computer, by finding a particular linear combination of diagrams which is preserved by $\Lambda$.
+Computer computation with the formulas in this paper is possible with the Magma package ASLoc:

+The reader is referred to \cite{GJW} for more detail on the implementation.
+The reader wishing to check the Zamolodchikov relations in types $A_3$ and $B_3$ should go to the above link, install the package, and read the section on ``Verifying relations''.

 \begin{remark} The reader may be consoled that the relations of type $A_3$ and $B_3$ can also be checked with the precomposition trick, but the details are technical and not worth repeating here.
 One can prove that placing a dot below these relations yields an equality which already follows from the other relations.
 Thus the diagrams must be equal on any subexpression with a zero.
 Meanwhile, both sides send $[11\ldots 1]\mapsto [11 \ldots 1]$ because each $2m$-valent vertex $G_{s,t}$ does the same.